tylerbouknight/GoogS/README.md

 You can customize the appearance of the "More from *site name*" button by editing the CSS in the `GM_addStyle` function.

 You can also add or remove sites from the blacklist by editing the `blacklistedSites` array.

+---
+If using on iPhone make sure to use the iOS specific script - if using safari, that is.